A call to healing, wholeness, and God-given purpose.

 Please reach us at info@impactmentalwellness.com if you cannot find an answer to your question.

 No. You need to be willing to try.
-Clinical poetry therapy is not a writing class, and your work is never evaluated for literary quality.
+This is not a writing class, and your work is never evaluated for literary quality.
 Some of the most powerful therapeutic moments happen in the messiest, most honest writing.

 Sharing is always voluntary.
 You will never be required to read your work aloud.
 Some group members share every session.
 Others take several sessions before sharing for the first time.
 Both are supported.